huang-pan/modern-data-stack-2023/README.md

 - Kubernetes
 - MlOps
 - Streamlit
-- Airflow vs. Dagster vs. Prefect
+- Airflow vs. Dagster vs. Prefect; Snowflake

 #### Summary
 - The Udemy Azure and Databricks courses were very helpful for understanding the latest Databricks offerings on Azure.
 Services of note are: